-- Residents are required to report all changes in household composition or status to the housing manager within 10 business days of the occurrence.
+- 1. Residents are required to report all changes in household composition or status to the housing manager within 10 business days of the occurrence.
 Failure to report within the 10 business days may result in a retroactive rent increase, but not a retroactive credit or rent reduction.
 In order to qualify for rent reductions, residents must report income decreases promptly. - 2.
-HHA will process interim changes in rent in accordance with the chart below:
+Absent any changes in household composition or status, HHA will process interim changes in rent and tenant-paid utilities in between Regular Reexaminations in accordance with the chart below: